jstaffans/jstaffans.github.io/_posts/2016-01-25-action-inspiration.markdown

 In software development, it's easy to think, "I should really know how to solve this problem!", or something along those lines.
 Programming is after all primarily a mental excercise.

 Once down the rabbit hole of feeling inadequate, it's difficult to get out.
-The primitive and irrational part of our mind, the limbic system that produces emotions like fear and anger and triggers fight-or-flight responses, is in full control and does not give the slow, logical prefrontal cortex a chance to solve the problem.
+The primitive and irrational part of the mind, the limbic system that produces emotions like fear and anger and triggers fight-or-flight responses, is in full control and does not give the slow, logical prefrontal cortex a chance to solve the problem.
 Daniel Kahneman's excellent book ["Thinking, Fast and Slow"] [5] explains this mental process, modeled as